 New York prosecutors alleged in June that Barclays had misled investors using its alternative trading platform.

-"Dark pool" trading operations allow investors to trade large blocks of shares but keep the price private.'Unsafe waters'
+"Dark pool" trading operations allow investors to trade large blocks of shares but keep the price private.

 The lawsuit alleged Barclays told clients its pool was free of aggressive traders.